posativ/regenwolken/doc/USAGE.rst

 and/or an argument.

 info
-    Provides basic information of Regenwolken's MongoDB.
+    Provides basic information of regenwolken's MongoDB.
 Just a short summary. activate
     When PUBLIC_REGISTRATION is set to false, you can activate a given account using ``python bin/manage.py activate myaccount`` or ommit the argument to